-VGA Core Clock(MHz)
+▽ VGA Core Clock(MHz)

-Allows you to manually set the VGA Core clock.
+Allows you to set the onboard graphics clock.
 The adjustable range is from 200 MHz to 2000 MHz.
-This item is configurable only when the VGA Core Clock control option is set to Manual.
+This item is configurable only if the VGA Core Clock control option is set to Manual.

 ☐ CPU Clock Ratio